agile-students-fall2025/1-project-proposal-bydesign/README.md

-# Crux
+# Ascend
 *Train smarter.
 Climb harder.*

 ---

 ## What and Why

-Built by climbers, for climbers, **Crux** personalizes training schedules with science-backed principles.
+Built by climbers, for climbers, **Ascend** personalizes training schedules with science-backed principles.

 Our sport is a full-body one—climbers need finger strength, mobility, endurance, and power—and balancing these elements in a week can be a nightmare.
-To solve this, Crux generates  adaptive regimens tailored to your needs and goals, helping you train smarter and climb harder.
+To solve this, Ascend generates adaptive regimens tailored to your needs and goals, helping you train smarter and climb harder.

  ---